sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 2. Create the ECR repositories for each image that will be built.
 For more information, see https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html.

-3. If you do not have an dentity and Access Management IAM user, create one.
+3. If you do not have an identity and Access Management IAM user, create one.
 For more information, see https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html.

 4. Run the following command: